Webcompose/mdserver/README.md

+This set of code has some of the code needed to process markdown files to html using Javascript.

 Command mdserver is an http server serving directory (recursively) with markdown (.md) files.
 If can render automatically built index of those files and render them as html pages.